The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 Being self-employed comes with many benefits, like making your own schedule, but it also has disadvantages, like not having someone to reimburse you for travel expenses.
 However, self-employed workers can deduct travel costs on their tax returns.

 What travel expenses can I deduct?

 Track vehicle usage

 If you’re required to use your own vehicle for business, some of the expenses spent on the car can be deducted.
 When it comes to deducting for mileage, there are two options.
-The first is to apply the standard mileage rate of 53.5 cents a mile for tax year 2019 (taxes filed in 2020) to all mileage accrued.
+The first is to apply the standard mileage rate of 58 cents a mile for tax year 2019 (taxes filed in 2020) to all mileage accrued.
 The second is to list actual costs of gas, oil, insurance, maintenance of your vehicle, etc.